kennyjoseph/kennyjoseph.github.io/_includes/research.md

 # Recent-ish Stuff

+- Our work on measuring public opinion of Trump's tweets was accepted at [ICWSM](https://www.icwsm.org/2019/program/accepted-papers/)!
+Preprint coming soon, please email if you'd like a copy in the meantime!

 - [Our work](http://science.sciencemag.org/content/363/6425/374.abstract) on fake news, co-led by [Nir Grinberg](http://www.nirg.net/), [Lisa Friedland](https://lfriedl.github.io/) and I, was recently published in Science!
 See some of the press coverage [here](https://t.co/0b9B0fsvtG) and [here](https://t.co/yzRKfO6UZv).

 - [Our work](https://doi.org/10.1145/3274417), led by [Ron Robertson](http://ronalderobertson.com) on biases (or lack thereof) in Google Searches received an honorable mention for Best Paper at CSCW!

 - [Ancsa Hannak](http://ancsahannak.me/) and I are organizing a workshop at ICWSM'19 on Complex Systems approaches to algorithmic bias.
-Details forthcoming!
+See [the website](https://kennyjoseph.github.io/csab19) and participate!

 <!--